 Description of false equivalence

 Anecdotes are often used by those who push pseudoscience because they are so compelling and emotional.
-However, anecdotes are not considered high quality evidence, because they tend to suffer from a whole raft of bias.
+However, anecdotes are not considered high-quality evidence, because they tend to suffer from a whole raft of biases.
 They also lack scientific and statistical analyses which are hallmarks of scientific evidence.
 To the pseudoscience community, anecdotes are peer-reviewed, published data.

 Example of false equivalence